-Next month, at the upcoming Baselworld 2011 trade show that will gather serious watchmaking brands from around the globe, the Swiss brand Mira Watches -a brand that dates its origins back to 1896, but not particularly known to the mainstream public- will proudly reveal its new Mira Fee Celeste ladies watch (ref.
-M107RBK) with its dial featuring a beautifully executed Swan motif in 18-carat rose gold and white mother of pearl.
+At the Baselworld 2011 trade show that gathers the most serious brands from around the globe, the Swiss brand Mira -the one that dates its origins back to 1896, but, regretfully, is not particularly known to the general public- will proudly reveal its new Fee Celeste (ref.
+M107RBK) model with its dial featuring a beautifully executed Swan motif in 18-karat rose gold and white mother of pearl.

-As you can see on the pictures, the elegant bird is fashioned out of aventurine, rose mother-of-pearl and 84 diamonds totaling about 0.26 carts is drifting on a black mother-of-pearl sky, embracing with its long neck an off-centered regulator hour display at 12 o’clock.
+As you can see in the pictures, the elegant bird is fashioned out of aventurine, rose mother-of-pearl and 84 diamonds totaling about 0.26 carts is drifting on a black mother-of-pearl sky, embracing its long neck with an off-centered regulator hour display at 12 o’clock.

 Right above its, well, tail at 6 o’clock, is placed a retrograde minute counter.